Analytic K-semistability and local wall-crossing: Extremal metrics, stability and deformations

 \subsection{$K$-stability}

 The Yau--Tian--Donaldson conjecture predicts that an extremal metric should exist on $(X_0,[\om])$ if and only if it satisfies a relative $K$-stability condition (\cite{yau, tian, donaldson, gabor-thesis}).
-While recent progress shows that the right notion to consider should be a uniform version of $K$-stability, we will only need a weaker notion in the present work. \begin{definition} A smooth test configuration for a polarised K\"ahler manifold $(X,[\om])$ is given by a relatively polarised $\C^*$-equivariant family of K\"ahler manifolds $\pi: (\cX,\cA)\to \C$ for the natural $\C^*$-action on $\C$ with $(\cX_1,\cA_1)\simeq (X,[\om])$. \end{definition} In this definition, by {\it family} we mean that the map $\pi$ must be surjective and a proper submersion.
+While recent progress shows that the right notion to consider should be a uniform version of $K$-stability, we will only need a weaker notion in the present work. \begin{definition} A \emph{regular test configuration} for a polarised K\"ahler manifold $(X,[\om])$ is given by a relatively polarised $\C^*$-equivariant family of K\"ahler manifolds for the natural $\C^*$-action on $\C$ with $(\cX_1,\cA_1)\simeq (X,[\om])$.
+Such a test configuration is called a \emph{product test configuration} if $(\cX,\cA)$ is $\C^*$-equivariantly isomorphic to $(X\times \C, [\om_0])$, with $\C^*$-action induced by a one-parameter subgroup of the reduced automorphism group of $(X,\om)$ and the standard action on the $\C$ factor. \end{definition} In this definition, by {\it family} we mean that the map $\pi$ must be surjective and a proper submersion.
 For any such test configuration $(\cX, \cA)$, the $\C^*$-action on the central fiber $(\cX_0,\cA_0)$ provides the Donaldson--Futaki invariant :

 where $(M, J_0, [\om_0])\simeq (\cX_0,\cA_0)$, and where $H_u$ is the hamiltonian of the generator $u\in\Gamma(T^{1,0}\cX_0)$ of the $S^1$-action on the central fiber with respect to $\om_0$.